-Keyword: CAD, CAPP, CAM, CNC, STEP, STEP-NC
+Keywords: CAD; CAPP; CAM; CNC; STEP; STEP-NC

-1 Introduction
+1. Introduction

-From the design of the first Numerically Controlled (NC) machine the dream of automatic manufacture of discrete components has been sought.
-Over the last 50 years machine tools have evolved from simple machines with controllers that had no memory, driven by punched tape to today's highly sophisticated Computer Numerically Controlled (CNC) multi-process workstations.
-These workstations have capabilities such as multi-axis control, adaptive control, error compensation and multi-process manufacture (e.g. combined mill/turn/laser & grinding machines).
-These capabilities have made the programming task increasingly more difficult making off-line software tools for CAD/CAM a necessity for efficient generation and verification of NC code.
-Though the machine tool have changed radically, the programming language has basically remained the same with G & M code programming (ISO 6983) [36], which is based on the tool path and machine status description.
+From the design of the first Numerically Controlled (NC) machine, the dream of automatic manufacture of discrete components has been sought.
+Over the last 50 years, machine tools have evolved from simple machines with controllers that had no memory, driven by punched tape, to today's highly sophisticated Computer Numerically Controlled (CNC) multi-process workstations.
+These workstations have capabilities such as multi-axis control, adaptive control, error compensation and multi-process manufacture (e.g. combined mill/turn/laser and grinding machines).
+These capabilities have made the programming task increasingly more difficult, making offline software tools for CAD/CAM a necessity for efficient generation and verification of NC code.
+Though the machine tools have changed radically, the programming language has basically remained the same with G & M code programming (ISO 6983-1 1982), which is based on the tool path and machine status description.
 In addition, the vendors and users have been seeking a common language for CAD, CAPP, CAM, and CNC, which integrates and translates the knowledge of each stage.
 Though there are many CAM tools to support NC manufacture, the problem of portability and interoperability from system to system has been and is still one of the key issues in limiting the wider use of these tools.
-Many solutions were proposed in the direction of a standard way of data exchange such as SET, VDA, and IGES, which were partially successful [65] but were not totally suitable to all the needs of the CAD/CAPP/CAM industry.
+Many solutions were proposed in the direction of a standard way of data exchange such as SET, VDA, and IGES, which were partially successful (Kemmerer 1999) but were not totally suitable to all the needs of the CAD/CAPP/CAM industry.